avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 Gives every item in the scoping query a custom metadata value of how many descendants the item has.
 ### Settings
 Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
+* root_directory - the path to the Avian scripts main directory.
-* :metadata_key - the key for the custom metadata.
+* metadata_key - the key for the custom metadata.
-* *:scoping_query* - only runs for items matching this query.
+* *scoping_query* - only runs for items matching this query.
 If left out, script will run on all items.

 ## Tag Exchange Emails with Duplicates (NOT TESTED)